Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-UsingCommandline.md

 If you want to contribute back to the community, you might subscribe to the Cuis mail list at http://jvuletich.org/mailman/listinfo/cuis_jvuletich.org , and email your code there.

 The Cuis image specified is the most current one.
-The VM specified is the latest one known to work.
+The VM specified is the latest one too.

 ### On Linux ###
 ```